Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Magazine Capacity

-For that reason, a .40 S&W pistol will usually hold fewer rounds than a 9mm pistol of comparable size.
-On the other hand, a compact .40 S&W pistol will hold a few extra rounds compared to a compact pistol chambered for the beefier .45 ACP.
+Most pistols chambered in .40 S&W have adequate magazine capacity for most defensive scenarios.
+However, larger cartridges do take up more space in a magazine.
+A .40 S&W pistol usually holds fewer rounds than a 9mm pistol of comparable size.
+On the other hand, a compact .40 S&W pistol holds a few extra rounds compared to a compact pistol chambered for the beefier .45 ACP.

 Cost and Availability

-While .40 S&W ammunition may not be as prevalent as it was just a few decades ago, it hasn’t completely disappeared.
+While .40 S&W ammunition may not be as prevalent as it was a few decades ago, it hasn’t completely disappeared.
 Every major ammo manufacturer is still rolling out loads in all their major defensive lines.

 .45 ACP

-The .45 Automatic Colt Pistol (more commonly called .45 ACP or .45 Auto) was the preferred carry round for military and law enforcement personnel for almost a century.
+The .45 Automatic Colt Pistol (more commonly called .45 ACP or .45 Auto) was a preferred carry round for military and law enforcement personnel for almost a century.
 The cartridge was developed by John Moses Browning to go along with his now iconic 1911 semi-auto pistol.

 Energy and Penetration